Cool ways of using low-grade energy from sewage and industrial wastewater

 Recovering heat from industrial wastewater

-LOWUP, wastewater, heat exchanger, sewage, heating and cooling, heat pump, waste heat, low-grade energy, pulp and paper
+LOWUP, wastewater, heat exchanger, sewage, heat pump, heating and cooling, waste heat, low-grade energy, energy efficiency, energy efficiency in industry